pytorch/tutorials/prototype_source/inductor_with_x86_cpu_as_backend_of_pt2e.rst

     # PT2E Quantization flow
     prepared_model = prepare_pt2e(exported_model, quantizer)

-Now, we will calibrate the `prepared_model` after the observers inserted in the model.
+Now, we will calibrate the `prepared_model` after the observers are inserted in the model.

 ::

-    # We use the dummy data as example here
+    # We use the dummy data as an example here
     prepared_model(*example_inputs)

-    # User can define its own dataset to calibrate
+    # Alternatively: user can define the dataset to calibrate
     # def calibrate(model, data_loader):
     #     model.eval()
     #     with torch.no_grad():